Last Updated: 14 July 2020

-Each Authentication TLV carries a Security Parameter Pointer ("SPP"), which may be used in conjunction
+Each Authentication TLV carries a Security Parameter Pointer ("SPP"), which may, in theory, be used in conjunction

 with a Key Distribution Center ("KDC") to select a group of keys.
 The SPP may also be static, without

 reference to a KDC, in which case the keys themselves must also be static and already known to the